Jean Prioleau

-Jéan-Edúard Prioleau (born March 30, 1970) is an American college basketball coach who was most recently head men's basketball coach at San Jose State from 2017 to 2021.
+Jéan-Edúard Prioleau (born March 30, 1970) is an American college basketball coach.
+He is currently assistant coach at Stephen F. Austin State University.
+Previously, he was head men's basketball coach at San Jose State from 2017 to 2021.

-Prioleau grew up in Teaneck, New Jersey and played college basketball at Fordham, where he was a two-time all-Patriot League honoree and helped Fordham qualify for the NCAA tournament for the first time in over 20 years.
+Prioleau grew up in Teaneck, New Jersey, and graduated from Teaneck High School. played college basketball at Fordham, where he was a two-time all-Patriot League honoree and helped Fordham qualify for the NCAA tournament for the first time in over 20 years.
 From 1992 to 1999, Prioleau played professional basketball for the Continental Basketball Association in the U.S. and various European leagues.

 In 1999, Prioleau began his basketball coaching career at Fordham.
 He subsequently had assistant coaching positions at Wichita State under Mark Turgeon, Marquette under Tom Crean, Iowa State under Greg McDermott, TCU under Jim Christian, and Colorado under Tad Boyle.
 After 18 years as an assistant coach, Prioleau got his first head coaching position at San Jose State in 2017.
-San Jose State was consistently among the worst teams in the Mountain West Conference during his tenure, and he was fired after just 20 wins in four seasons.

 Early life and college basketball career

 Prioleau was born in New York City and raised in Teaneck, New Jersey.
 At Teaneck High School, Prioleau was named all-state third team and all-league as well as all-county first team.

 At Fordham University, Prioleau played at guard for the Fordham Rams from 1988 to 1992.
 In the 1991 Patriot League men's basketball tournament title game, Prioleau the winning three at the buzzer in Fordham's 84–81 win over Holy Cross.
 As a senior, Prioleau averaged 12.8 points per game and led Fordham to its fourth NCAA Tournament appearance in 1992.
 Prioleau earned second-team All-Patriot League honors in 1991 and 1992.
 He left the program second in career steals and fifth in career points.
 Prioleau graduated with a Bachelor of Science in physics.
+In 2000, Prioleau was inducted into the Fordham Athletics Hall of fame.